CodeNameNoah/TipJar/README.md

 1. Clone the repository: `git clone https://github.com/CodeNameNoah/TransCrypt.git`
 2. Install the dependencies: `npm install`
-3. Start the application: `npm start`
+3. Start the application: `npm run dev`

 The application should now be running at `http://localhost:3000`.